 The student will consult with the advisor and dissertation committee members to choose the style to be used.
 In exceptional circumstances, style manuals not listed above may be used with prior approval of the Associate Dean for Academic Programs.
 In addition, the Thesis & Dissertation policies and procedures issued by the Graduate College must be followed.
 In the case of explicit differences between the Graduate College instructions and the style manual selected, the Graduate College instructions take precedence.
 For example, students choosing the APA style manual should follow the Graduate College instructions rather than those included in the APA manual for insertion of tables and figures.
-Every dissertation in final manuscript form must be reviewed and approved by the dissertation meets the Graduate College and departmental requirements for deposit.
+Every dissertation in final manuscript form must be reviewed and approved by the dissertation director of research and/or chairperson of the dissertation committee to ensure that the dissertation meets the Graduate College and departmental requirements for deposit.